inferno-community/dynamic-example-information/README.md

 Project to generate example information dynamically based on a HL7 FHIR implementation guide!

 # Running the App
 We currently have 3 rake tasks.
+Use these to run code.
+You might need to run 'bundle install' first.
 ```
 # Task 1 - Single resource usage
 rake fhir_gen:test[patient]